miraland-labs/miraland/SECURITY.md

 Code review from the reporter is ideal, as well as from multiple members of the core development team.

 ### 4. Notify Security Group Validators
-Once an ETA is available for the fix, a member of the solana-labs/security-incident-response group should notify the validators so they can prepare for an update using the "Solana Red Alert" notification system.
+Once an ETA is available for the fix, a member of the miraland-labs/security-incident-response group should notify the validators so they can prepare for an update using the "Miraland Red Alert" notification system.
 The teams are all over the world and it's critical to provide actionable information at the right time.
 Don't be the person that wakes everybody up at 2am when a fix won't be available for hours.

 ### 5. Ship the patch
-Once the fix is accepted, a member of the solana-labs/security-incident-response group should prepare a single patch file for each affected branch.
+Once the fix is accepted, a member of the miraland-labs/security-incident-response group should prepare a single patch file for each affected branch.
 The commit title for the patch should only contain the advisory id, and not disclose any further details about the incident.
-Copy the patches to https://release.solana.com/ under a subdirectory named after the advisory id (example: https://release.solana.com/GHSA-hx59-f5g4-jghh/v1.4.patch).
-Contact a member of the solana-labs/admins group if you require access to release.solana.com
+Copy the patches to https://release.miraland.top/ under a subdirectory named after the advisory id (example: https://release.miraland.top/GHSA-hx59-f5g4-jghh/v1.14.patch).
+Contact a member of the miraland-labs/admins group if you require access to release.miraland.top
-Using the "Solana Red Alert" channel:
+Using the "Miraland Red Alert" channel:
     a) Notify validators that there's an issue and a patch will be provided in X minutes
     b) If X minutes expires and there's no patch, notify of the delay and provide a new ETA
-    c) Provide links to patches of https://release.solana.com/ for each affected branch Validators can be expected to build the patch from source against the latest release for the affected branch.
+    c) Provide links to patches of https://release.miraland.top/ for each affected branch Validators can be expected to build the patch from source against the latest release for the affected branch.
 Since the software version will not change after the patch is applied, request that each validator notify in the existing channel once they've updated.
 Manually monitor the roll out until a sufficient amount of stake has updated - typically at least 33.3% or 66.6% depending on the issue.